Our products

 • Relative humidity control using digital hygrometers

-• Temperature monitoring in ripening chambers
+• Temperature monitoring in maturation chambers

-• Vacuum-packed to preserve post-desalting freshness
+• Vacuum packaging to preserve post-desalting freshness

-• Traceability from origin to end consumer
+• Traceability from origin to final consumer

 How to choose and buy quality salted cod?